Ethnikos Piraeus F.C.: 1970s

-In 1974–75 Ethnikos made its best challenge for the league championship in the modern era.
-That season Ethnikos was winter champion, going undefeated through the first half of the season, but they could not keep up the pace and ultimately finished 4th (1 point behind PAOK for 3rd place and a UEFA Cup berth), while Olympiacos took the championship.
+In 1974–75 Ethnikos made their best challenge for the league in the modern era.
+That season Ethnikos emerged as the winter champion, going undefeated through the first half of the season, but they could not keep up the pace and ultimately finished 4th (1 point behind PAOK for 3rd place and a UEFA Cup berth), while Olympiacos took the championship.

 Though never making another legitimate challenge for the league championship, Ethnikos remained consistently competitive during the 1970s, never finishing outside of the top 10.

 Ethnikos twice had the league’s top scorer during the 1970s: in the 1974–75 Roberto Calcadera’s total of 20 goals was tied for league-best with Panathinaikos’ Antonis Antoniadis and in 1976–77 Thanasis Intzoglou led the league with 22 goals.

 Ethnikos’ two best runs in the Greek Cup in the 1970s were halted by PAOK.
 In 1972–72 Ethnikos lost to PAOK 3–2 in the Semifinals and in 1976–77 Ethnikos was defeated by PAOK in the Quarterfinals.

 1980s

 Ethnikos made decent 7th-place finishes in 1979–80 and 1980–81, but the team would mostly struggle through the rest of the 1980s.

 In 1983–84 and 1985–86 Ethnikos reached the Quarterfinals of the Greek Cup but was then eliminated by Panathinaikos and Olympiacos, respectively.
 In 1983–84, Ethnikos eliminated Olympiacos in the round of 16 drawing both games (0–0 and 1–1) progressing through the away goals rule.
 Specifically, in the replay match, Ethnikos was playing roughly 60 minutes with 10 men and despite going 1–0 down at half time, managed to equalize at the last play of the match with a back header coming of the team's centre back Fotis Papadopoulos.
 It was a shock elimination of Olympiacos who was the heavy favorite of the tie.

-In 1986–87 Ethnikos made a very mediocre 10th-place finish, but late in the season earned one of their more memorable results– winning 6–3 away to Panathinaikos.
-It is Panathinaikos's worst championship home game defeat (since 1960), as no other team has ever scored six goals at Panathinaikos's ground.
+In 1986–87 Ethnikos made a very mediocre 10th-place finish, but late in the season won 6–3 away to Panathinaikos.
+It is Panathinaikos's worst championship home game defeat since 1960, as no other team has ever scored six goals at Panathinaikos's ground.

 The 1987–88 team was the last truly competitive Ethnikos team to date.
 That year Ethnikos tried to make a run at a UEFA Cup berth, but ultimately fell short and finished 7th.
 The 7th-place finish though was good enough to take some satisfaction from finishing ahead of Olympiacos, who finished 8th.

 In the 1988–89 season Ethnikos made a good run in the Cup, reaching the Semifinals before being eliminated by Panathinaikos, but in the league the team finished in the bottom 3 and was relegated to Beta Ethniki for the first time in their history.